lukaszkups/lukaszkups.net/contents/notes--list/list/2023-04-11-leaving-twitter.md

 # Leaving self

 # Summary

 14 years is A LOT.
-And you can say that you've become a part of the community that you've belonged for so long time - and so do I feel that way!
+And you can say that you've become a part of the community that you've actively belonged to for so long time - and so do I feel that way!
+For me, personally this is an end of some kind of era.